Sports car insurance

-Most car insurance policies are written for standard vehicles: those driven to and from work, to run errands and to take your kids to school in.
+Most car insurance policies are written for standard vehicles: those driven to and from work, to run errands and to take your kids to school.
 And most cars can go fast – but not all cars were designed to go fast.
 Sports cars, however, were made to reach top speeds.
-And while they may be a thrill to drive, their ability to accelerate quickly makes them more expensive to insure.
+And while they may be thrilling to drive, their ability to accelerate quickly makes them more expensive to insure.

-There is no one industry-wide definition of a sports car, but in general they tend to have the following attributes:
+There is no one industry-wide definition of a sports car.
+Still, in general, they tend to have the following attributes:

-Each insurance company will have their own precise definition, so be sure to check to see if your car qualifies.
+However, each insurance company will have its own precise definition, so inquire to see if your car qualifies.

 The insurance industry, in general, is concerned with one thing: risk.
-When a company agrees to provide car insurance, they are collecting premiums from you in exchange for promising to reimburse you should various things happen to you or your car.
-When setting premiums, insurance companies look at the type of the car and the likelihood that it will have any future claims.
+When a company agrees to provide car insurance, they collect premiums from you in exchange for a promise to reimburse you should anything happen to you or your car.
+When setting premiums, insurance companies look at the car type and the likelihood that it will have any future claims.

-Sports cars have a number of characteristics that make them riskier than the average vehicle:
+Sports cars have several characteristics that make them riskier than the average vehicle: